 8. Do You Mind If I Go Home For a While?

-This one is very risky, even if she says yes!
+This one is hazardous, even if she says yes!
 Honestly, you do not want to miss the birth of your child, surely!

-Wild horses couldn’t drag me away though, I was staying until the end, and I am glad I did.
+Wild horses couldn’t drag me away though I stayed until the end, and I am glad I did.